Should You Invest in Links?

 Your revenue per visit is therefore the same – $10.

 This doesn’t have to be absolutely exact, but it should be accurate within a 50% range I.E. You don’t want to overestimate or underestimate your revenue per visit by more than 50%.
 If anything, you want to underestimate your revenue per visit.

-Factor in Link Volume Requirement
+Link Volume Requirement